pbenavido/chemsong/README.md

 `python -m pytest test`

+To run the program from the project root directory, run:

+`python -m app.main`

+Please keep in mind that as the project evolves there may be changing dependencies that are not reflected in the README.md (yeehaw)

 ## Current known errors:
 - Program recognizes triple bonds in cyclic carbons, which is bananas.
 - Chemical images keep getting added, they should be removed before every 'process'